 Researchers are studying treating individuals with hypoparathyroidism by replacing the missing hormone with man-made (synthetic) versions.

-Researchers are studying the use of teriparatide [PTH (1-34)] for the treatment of individuals with hypoparathyroidism.
+Researchers continue to study the use of teriparatide [PTH (1-34)] for the treatment of individuals with hypoparathyroidism.
 Teriparatide is a recombinant form of parathyroid hormone and has been used for years to treat osteoporosis.
 Some individuals with hypoparathyroidism have reported an improvement in their symptoms when treated with teriparatide, which is usually given as an injection under the skin (subcutaneously) once or twice a day.
 Teriparatide has been given to some affected individuals who did not respond to conventional therapies with positive results.

-In studies with synthetic human parathyroid hormone 1-34 (HPTH) for the treatment of individuals with hypoparathyroidism, researchers have found decreased urinary calcium excretion.
+In studies with PTH (1-34) for the treatment of individuals with hypoparathyroidism, researchers have found decreased urinary calcium excretion.
 They may be able to reduce the need for calcium and vitamin D supplements in individuals with hypoparathyroidism.
 More research is necessary to determine the long-term safety and effectiveness of this potential therapy for individuals with hypoparathyroidism.

 Please note that some of these organizations may provide information concerning certain conditions potentially associated with this disorder.